 A step that often gets overlooked is making sure employees have passwords on their mobile devices, that way you can prevent someone from gaining physical access to its data.
 If an employee were to lose their device and a stranger was to find it, they will have difficulty trying to unlock it – the password and encryption add a layer of authentication, helping protect your business’s critical data.

 3. Restrict those not worthy (…of global administrator rights)

 These are just some of the first steps you can take to start improving your Secure Score.
 But you shouldn’t stop there.
 Staying secure is a continuous task.
 The moment you stand still, you fall behind – putting your business at risk.
-That’s why we continually work hard to support businesses like yours stay secure.

-Office 365 Secure Score Webinars
+Microsoft 365 Secure Score Webinars